8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/2023/content.md

 We’re looking at external rotation of my right leg, and continuing to get my muscles to work as a cohesive team.
 Structurally, I’m adding in counter stretches and range of motion movements for my neck, spine, and shoulders; focusing on when and what things move (similar to the [novel movements of the neck](https://youtu.be/hm0MY9jt9rk)).

+## June 23 to 29

+On vacation.

+Trying to fit in the physical therapy exercises when I can.
+The transverse plane slouch and toe abductions are the easiest.

+Upper mid back still feels weird, but the pain is moving to different spots and only present when performing movement; unfortunately, I never know what movement will cause the pain.

+My left hand is also particularly painful.
+The middle digit has a throbbing pain when bent from the first joint; lateral movements also cause pain.
+Lateral movement of index finger comes with pain as well.
+Inside of thumb as well.

+My right hand has the thumb pain as well.

+With most of these pain points I don’t know when the pain will happen.
+For example, I went to adjust the covers with my right hand and my thumb experienced a sharp, stabbing pain.
+I immediately stopped what I was doing, wiggled my thumb, and continued adjusting the blanket, no pain.

+The middle finger of the left hand is the most consistent.
+It feels like a jam.
+I can pull it, which is sometimes accompanied by what I can only describe as a release; no popping sounds, but something moves.
+After the massage-pull combination it feels better for an hour or two; all the way up to 12 hours.

+Right great toe has a constant low grade pain.
+Raising my toes into dorsiflexion on the right foot is accompanied by pain as well; almost like the muscles are overworked.

+All of these are odd sensations and I’m hoping to keep feeling that way as opposed to falling into the, “This is just my life now trap,” because I fear that will lead to darker days.

 ## June 16 to 22

 Continuing the exercises from June 2.
 I’m adapting to them about as quickly as I did the previous set.
 This has me a little concerned as we’re planning to head out of town this week and won’t be back until July.
 Therefore, won’t be able to get a more difficult set of exercises until July.
 More on what I’m doing there below.